If we don't take the right precautions, odds are that up to one in five of us will catch the flu in any given flu season.

 For most of us, having the flu means suffering at home for a week or two, then pulling ourselves out of bed to get on with our lives as usual.
 But the flu can be serious, even deadly, particularly for anyone with a health condition like asthma, heart disease, diabetes, or a weakened immune system.
 Depending on the severity of the flu season, between 3, 000 and 49,000 people die from the flu each year.

 Before the flu can knock you out, you can deliver the first punch.
-These proven prevention strategies can help you avoid flu germs.
-Here are ways to fight back if the flu tries to take you down.
+Here are proven strategies to help you avoid flu germs -- and the misery of a flu.

 Experts say the single best way to avoid the flu is to get vaccinated as soon as the vaccine is available in your area.
 The ideal time to get your flu shot is early fall.
 But any time during the winter is fine if you haven't already gotten it.

-The vaccine is engineered to protect against the flu strains health experts believe will be most widespread each season -- including the H1N1 "swine flu," if it's currently circulating.
+The vaccine is engineered to protect against the flu strains health experts believe will be most widespread each season --for example, the H1N1 "swine flu."
+Some flu vaccines protect against three flu strains (trivalent).
+Other guard against four strains (quadrivalent).

 Build a Germ Barrier